kartikshankar-nyc/peerconnect/README.md

 ---

-*IsolationDiaries is committed to creating a world where no one feels alone in their struggle.
+*PeerConnect is committed to creating a world where no one feels alone in their struggle.
 Through safe, anonymous connection and AI-powered emotional support, we're building a community that truly understands and helps heal.*